 1. University tuition fees in the Netherlands

-- Statutory tuition fee: usually applies to EU/EEA students, or to those who have already studied in Netherlands, or have a certain type of residence permit (like the one if you're a family member of an EU/EEA national, if you have an unlimited residence permit or an asylum permit, you have a "long-term resident-EC" residence permit, and so on);
+- Statutory tuition fee: usually applies to international students from the EU/EEA, or to graduates who have already studied in the Netherlands, or have a certain type of residence permit (like the one you receive if you're a family member of an EU/EEA national, if you have an unlimited residence permit or an asylum permit, if you have a "long-term resident-EC" residence permit, and so on).

-You're more likely to encounter higher costs at private Dutch universities.
+The most expensive degrees are offered in disciplines like Business Management or Communication.
+You're also more likely to encounter higher costs at private Dutch universities.

 Most affordable Dutch universities

-Check examples of Dutch universities with affordable tuition fees:
+Check examples of Dutch universities with affordable tuition fees for international students:

 2. Scholarships and funding options in the Netherlands

-Find scholarships, grants, student loans as well as rent subsidies and support for your health insurance during your study abroad experience in the Netherlands.
+You can find scholarships, grants, student loans as well as rent subsidies and support for your health insurance and costs of living during your study experience in the Netherlands.